Shooter's sanity at issue as trial begins in Colorado supermarket mass killing

 BOULDER, Colo.
 (AP) — A man who gunned down 10 people in a supermarket mass shooting was not insane when he unleashed terror in a Colorado college town but a calculated killer who knew what he did was wrong, a prosecutor told jurors Thursday in an opening statement swiftly disputed by the defense attorney.

-The trial of Ahmad Al Aliwi Alissa began after years of legal wrangling over his mental state on the day of the March 2021 shooting in Boulder and will likely focus on whether he was legally sane.
+Years of legal wrangling over the mental state of Ahmad Al Aliwi Alissa during the March 2021 shooting will likely continue through his three-week trial.

-Alissa's attorney argued that his client, who has been diagnosed with treatment-resistant schizophrenia, suffered from hallucinations — hearing screaming voices, seeing people who weren't there and believing he was being followed — in the runup to the 2021 shooting at the King Soopers grocery store.
+Alissa's attorney argued that his client, who has been diagnosed with treatment-resistant schizophrenia, suffered from hallucinations — hearing screaming voices, seeing people who weren't there and believing he was being followed — in the runup to the shooting at the King Soopers grocery store in Boulder.

 Alissa has pleaded not guilty by reason of insanity.
 No one, including Alissa's lawyers, disputes he was the shooter.